adamparkosidis/MSc-Thesis/Notes/Papers.md

 * To define a triple system at least 10 variables needed.
 The masses of the inner binary components $m_1, m_2$ and the mass of the outer star $m_3$.
 The semi-major axis $\alpha$ , the eccentricity $e$ and the argument of pericenter $g$ of both the inner and the outer orbit.
 The the mutual inclination $i_{mut}$ between the two orbits and the longitudes of the ascending nodes $h$, which do not affect the intrinsic dynamical evolution.

+* There many stability criteria for systems : Paper: [Stability criteria for hierarchical triple systems](https://link.springer.com/content/pdf/10.1007/s10569-007-9109-2.pdf) , but the commonly used is <ins> Mardling and Aarseth stability criterion </ins> ,which indicates that when the ratio of the semi-major axes of the outer and inner orbit decreases sufficiently, the system enters sta instability regime (instability means the escape of one of the components).
+The criterion holds for arbitrary masses and inner and outer eccentricities, although only for coplanar prograde motion.

+$$ \frac{\alpha_{out}}{\alpha_{in}} < (\frac{\alpha_{out}}{\alpha_{in}})_{crit}$$

 * The orbital inner eccentricity $e_{in}$ and the mutual inclination $i_{mut}$ vary periodically due to the Lidov-Kozai mechanism, where $e_{in}$ = max when $i_{mut}$ = min.

-* If the outer orbit is eccentric or if the stars in the inner binary have unequal masses the eccentic Lidov-Kozai mechanism can occur, which allows for a flip in the inclination such that the inner orbit flips from prograde to retrograde or vice versa.
+If the outer orbit is eccentric or if the stars in the inner binary have unequal masses the eccentic Lidov-Kozai mechanism can occur, which allows for a flip in the inclination such that the inner orbit flips from prograde to retrograde or vice versa.

+* Tides and GW are dissipative processes and act to circulize the orbit and shrink the orbital seperation.

+* The combination of the Lidov-Kozai mechanism with tidal friction (LKCTF) can lead to an enhanced formation of close binaries or with GW emission to an enhanced rate of mergers and RLOF.

+* In case of massive stars strong winds remove large amounts of mass and can widen the inner and outer orbits.
+Initially $\frac{\dot{\alpha_{in}}}{\alpha_{in}} < \frac{\dot{\alpha_{out}}}{\alpha_{out}}$, but the the effect of LKCTF can leade to a faster expansion of the outer orbit making the triple dynamically stable.

+* RLOF in eccentric binaries (due to the Lidov-Kozai mechanism) differs from the simple picture of synchronization and circularisation before RLOF.
+In an eccentric orbit, the Roche lobe of a star at periastron may be significantly smaller than that in a binary that is circularized at the same distance.
+The modification of the Roche lobe affects the evolution of the mass transfer phase, e.g. the duration and the mass loss rate.
+SImualtions show that the mass transfer rate peaks just after the periastron and its evolution shows a Gaussian-like shape.

 <ins> Stability criteria for hierarchical triple systems </ins>